 Table

-Suggest editWith the table layout, you can easily display large amounts of data in a structured and organized manner.
+Suggest EditWith the table layout, you can easily display large amounts of data in a structured and organized manner.
 Simply specify the fields you want to include in the table, and the table layout will take care of the rest, including sorting, filtering, and pagination.
 You can also customize the appearance of the table by setting various options, such as the table headings, row value, and more.
 Whether you are displaying a list of users, products, orders, or any other data, the table layout is a powerful and flexible tool for presenting your data in a clear and concise way.

 To create a new table layout, you can use the following Artisan command: